zetanumbers/book/src/refining-rust-type-system.md

 - Unforgettable and immovable types

 I believe I have found a strong framework for designing such difficult features.
-**Be warned: I will be using a bit of the Category Theory to describe some arising constructions, but I'll try making it clear if you are unfamiliar with it.**
-I hope you will consider it in your further work.
-So let's start from the begining.

 ## Order of operations